 Pixium Vision are striving to create a world of bionic vision for those who have lost their sight, enabling them to regain partial visual perception and greater independence.
 Khalid Ishaque, CEO of this French company said: “The CE mark certification is a major step forward for Pixium Vision and for retinal dystrophy patients who have lost their sight.
 This recognition, by an independent expert body, validates the long-term multidisciplinary work that has resulted in market approval of the IRIS®II system.”

-The award of CE mark to the IRIS®II brings the number of such devices now available on the market to three.
-The other two devices are the Argus II (a retinal prosthesis system developed by Second Sight Medical Products) and the Alpha IMS (a subretinal implant developed by Retina Implant AG in Germany).
+The award of CE mark to the IRIS®II brings to three the number of such devices now available on the market.
+The other 2 devices are the Argus II (a retinal prosthesis system developed by Second Sight Medical Products) and the Alpha IMS (a subretinal implant developed by Retina Implant AG in Germany).
 These products received the European CE Mark in 2011 and 2013 respectively.
 The Argus II has also received marketing approval from the U.S. Food and Drug Administration (FDA).
 In addition, Pixium Vision is developing a second system called PRIMA.
-This tiny, wireless, subretinal implant for patients with AMD is currently in pre-clinical development and the company plans to launch clinical trials of PRIMA in Europe in 2016.
+This tiny, wireless, sub-retinal implant for patients with AMD is currently in pre-clinical development and the company plans to launch clinical trials of PRIMA in Europe in 2016.

 To date, visual function outcomes following implantation of these devices have been limited to perception of shapes and objects and basic navigation.
 Key to success of this process is the rehabilitation of patients.
 Individuals have to re-learn how to see and their brains need to learn how to interpret the new kind of information being received from the device.
 Retinal implant technology continues to evolve with scientists, ophthalmologists, mathematicians and physicists all working together to further optimise and improve on the capabilities of current and future retinal devices.
 Some of the challenges facing these experts include the development of a smaller implant device, compatibility with the curvature of the eye, a greater number of electrodes, more sophisticated data processing capabilities and increased resolution for facial recognition.